Kloud23/Perspective-Transformation-Images/README.md

 Following is the image that was used to demonstrate the function usage. ![alt text][image1]

-After using the function to get points on the original image and the desired transformed immage, the following image shows the point-regions selected.
+After using the function to get points on the original image and the desired transformed immage, we get an image like the following which shows the point-regions selected.
 White is the desired transformed point-region and the black lined point-region is the original one.

 ![alt text][image2]